 PC/Consoles gaming and watching TV series and movies with my family.
 They help me manage stress and have a good mental health.

 Want to work with Silviu and bring your own value to new exciting projects?
-We’ve got a Senior QA engineer opening, plus some more vacancies.
+We’ve got a Senior QA Automation Engineer opening, plus some more vacancies.
 Our recruitment experience happens entirely online.
 You’re welcome to email our HR teammates Gabriela Bombarascu and Georgiana Ghita – they’re fast and fabulous.